Dustin Farnsworth flew to Washington D.C. this spring to speak with his lawmakers about the importance of conservation programs.

 - Your ask can go something like this: “Will you support strong funding for working lands conservation programs like EQIP and CSP?”

 - Stay friendly and brief.

 - Be sure to thank them for their time.

-Feature photo: Wisconsin farmer Dustin Farnsworth and Anna Johnson met with Rep. David Young (R-IA) to discuss CSP and EQIP.
+Feature photo: Iowa farmer Dustin Farnsworth and Anna Johnson met with Rep. David Young (R-IA) to discuss CSP and EQIP.

 - Posted on 6.21.2019

 - Posted on 1.25.2019